 Felita Williams, Associate Vice Chancellor, Academic Partnerships & Accreditation, University System Georgia

 Sara Stein Koch, Gardner Institute Fellow and Senior Associate for Institutional Support

-This year, we have three pre-conference workshops for you to choose from.
+This year, we have five pre-conference workshops for you to choose from.

 I. Reimagining Academic Advising to Support a Culture of Success